Korean nationalism: National resistance movements

 Nationalism in late 19th century Korea was a form of resistance movements, but with significant differences between the north and south.
 Since the intrusion by foreign powers in the late 19th century, Koreans have had to construct their identity in ways that pitted them against foreigners.
 They have witnessed and participated in a wide range of nationalist actions over the past century, but all of them have been some form of resistance against foreign influences.
-During the colonial period, the Korean nationalists carried on the struggle for independence, fighting against Imperial Japan in Korea, China particularly Manchuria and China Proper and Far East Russia.
-They formed 'governments in exile', armies, and secret groups to fight the imperial Japanese wherever they are.
+During the colonial period, the Korean nationalists carried on the struggle for independence, fighting against Imperial Japan in Korea, China particularly Manchuria and China proper and Far East Russia.
+They formed 'governments in exile', armies, and secret groups to fight the imperial Japanese wherever they are.Shin Chae-ho (1880–1936), the founder of the nationalistic historiography of modern Korea and a Korean independence movement activist, published his influential book of reconstructed history Chosŏn sanggosa (The Early History of Joseon) from 1924 to 1922.
+In it, he proclaimed that Koreans are descendants of Dangun, the legendary ancestor of Korean people, who merged with Buyo of Manchuria to form the Goguryeo people.
+Dangun nationalism (단군 민족주의; 檀君民族主義) is based around this principle.
+In the March First Movement, the Korean Declaration of Independence marked the date of declaration as Dangun-era, and the identity of the Korean minjok and the subject of independence were set as 'the descendants of Dangun'.

 Partition of Korea

 Korea was divided at the 38th parallel between north and south by the Allied powers in 1945 as part of the disarmament of Imperial Japan, and the division persists to this day.
 The split is perpetuated by rival regimes, opposing ideologies, and global politics; it is further deepened by a differing sense of national identity derived from the unique histories, polities, class systems, and gender roles experienced by Koreans on different sides of the border.
 As a result, Korean nationalism in the late 20th century has been permeated by the split between North and South.
 Each regime espouses its own distinctive form of nationalism, different from the opposing side's, that nonetheless seeks to encompass the entire Korean Peninsula in its scope.
+Despite the split between North and South Korea, neither side disputed the ethnic homogeneity of the Korean nation based on a firm conviction that they are purest descendant of a legendary progenitor and half-god figure called Dangun who founded Gojoseon in 2333 BCE based on the description of the Tongguk t'onggam (1485).
+A holiday marking the mythological formation of the "Korean ethnicity", a concept shared and celebrated in both Koreas (as can be seen with the presence of the Mausoleum of Tangun in North Korea), in 2333 BC can be seen commemorated with a national holiday (National Foundation Day) in South Korea each October.